Time Blocking - Complete Guide for 2026

 Eliminates Decision Fatigue

 No more deciding what to work on next.
 Your schedule tells you exactly what to do.
+This saves mental energy for actual work.
+Studies show we make thousands of decisions daily - time blocking eliminates hundreds of them.

 Reduces Procrastination

 When a task is scheduled, you are more likely to start.
 Time blocking creates accountability.
+Parkinson's Law states work expands to fill available time - time blocking uses this principle to your advantage.

 Improves Time Awareness